jac307/MediaArtTutorials/MEDIAART3I03/p2PerfStory.md

 All visual elements in Project 2 must be produced **live** during the performance.

-Visuals will be generated using:
+Visuals will be generated switch between:
 - A **light table** with a **live camera feed**
-- Physical materials placed, moved, layered, or manipulated on the light table
-  (e.g. paper, transparencies, drawings, found objects, textures)
+  > Physical materials placed, moved, layered, or manipulated on the light table (e.g. paper, transparencies, drawings, found objects, textures)
-- **Optional:** a small projection on the floor or table, using the **same live camera feed** to switch between the light table and the projection surface
+- A **TV on the floor**, using a **separate live camera feed**.

-> Pre-recorded videos or pre-rendered animations are **not permitted**,
-> **unless** they are played and **actively altered live** through the optional setup.
-> Visual storytelling must rely on **improvisation, material exploration, and live manipulation**.
+Visual storytelling must rely on **improvisation, material exploration, and live manipulation**.

 <img src="imgs/11.png" style="width: 50%; height: auto;">

 ## Live Sound — Technical Framework

+There must be a **live spoken word** element in the performance.

-All sound must be produced **live** during the performance.
+Sound improvisation must be produced **live** using any of the following elements:

-Groups may use:
 - Musical instruments
 - Old toys or mechanical objects
 - Found objects and physical materials
 - Cassette players or other analogue playback devices
-- Voice (spoken, whispered, or performed)
+- Voice-related (whispers, gutural sounds, breathings)

 Sound will be captured using **microphones**.